 The Mad Men days are over.
 Today, it’s not just New York Madison Avenue agencies dominating the advertising world anymore—there are thousands out there.
-From two-person boutique agencies to mega-agencies with offices scattered around the globe, and all with their own specialties and strengths, the options can be overwhelming.
-With so many fish in the sea, how do you pick the best advertising agency fit for you?
+From two-person boutique agencies to mega-agencies with offices scattered around the globe with a gamut of core strengths, the options can be overwhelming.
+With so much saturation, how do you pick the best advertising agency fit for you?

 Many businesses rely on in-house abilities for marketing and advertising.
 But as they grow, partnering with an advertising agency often becomes a necessary move in the process.
-Outsourced marketing definitely has its perks.
-Agency professionals live and breathe advertising, and applying their creative expertise to your marketing screams credibility and expertise for your business.
-Additionally, agency creative can see your business from the consumer standpoint, which helps in creating a message that speaks for and to your public.
+Outsourced marketing has its advantages.
+Agency professionals live and breathe advertising, and applying their expertise to marketing initiatives can bolster authority for a brand.
+Additionally, agency partners see business from all perspectives and is a valuable trait for crafting fresh brand messages.

-Here are the things to look for when considering an agency:
+Here are the things to consider when selecting an agency:

-If you have found yourself at a point in your business where adding an advertising agency for marketing seems like the next logical step for growth, follow these rules, and you will find that with a little research you can end up with the kind of partner that will elevate your brand to the next level.
+If you have found yourself at a point where adding an advertising agency for support seems like the next logical step for growth, we hope we’ve made the hunt a little easier.
+You will find that deeper research will ultimately reward you with a partner who will elevate your brand to the next level.